 - Noon Year’s Eve Storytime

 - Pete the Cat Storytime

 - Pinkalicious Storytime

-As part of my virtual storytimes, I create short clips of select storytime content including book retellings, fingerplays, rhymes, and more.
+As part of my virtual storytimes, I created short clips of select storytime content including book retellings, fingerplays, rhymes, and more.
 Watch some sample storytime videos in this playlist:

 In Person Storytime Programs

-When the library is open to the public, I present weekly Baby Storytime for ages 0-24 months.
-I occasionally fill in for other librarians by presenting Toddler Storytime (ages 2-3), Preschool Storytime (ages 3-5), Wonderworks (STEAM-themed storytime for ages 3-5), and Yoga Tales (yoga-themed storytime for ages 4-6).
-Outside of the library, I present storytimes to students at the Westerville Early Learning Center, local preschools, and Westerville City School kindergarten and 1st grade classrooms.
+As a Youth Librarian, when the library is open to the public, I presented weekly Baby Storytime for ages 0-24 months.
+I occasionally filled in for other librarians by presenting Toddler Storytime (ages 2-3), Preschool Storytime (ages 3-5), Wonderworks (STEAM-themed storytime for ages 3-5), and Yoga Tales (yoga-themed storytime for ages 4-6).
+Outside of the library, I presented storytimes to students at the Westerville Early Learning Center, local preschools, and Westerville City School kindergarten and 1st grade classrooms.